pixel-ports/Installation/docker/public/README.md

 apt install -y git
 ```

-## Retrieve the Core Archive
+## Retrieve the Public Archive
-Install the core archive in /opt/pixel
+Install the public archive in /opt/pixel

 Using GIT :
 ```